cloudpanel-io/docs/v2/docs/update.md

 ## Test Releases

-Test releases give you early access to our newest features. <br />
+Test releases give you early access to newest features. <br />
 Note that some of the features may be experimental, and some may not ever reach the stable release.

 To switch to the **test release channel**, do the following: